la2050/archive/_projects/2016/la-fields-for-dreams-turning-asphalt-to-turf-providing-safe-places-to-play.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The sad reality is that children in low-income public schools spend most of their recreation time on unsafe and unsightly asphalt playgrounds.
+Skinned knees and injuries are all too common.
+And many children, particularly girls, rarely participate at all.
+ASLA's vision for Los Angeles is for all children to have access to high-quality sports and enrichment programs and safe places to play regardless of families’ income levels.
 project_impact: >-
   ["Access to open space and park facilities","Attendance at major league sporting events","Number (and quality) of informal spaces for play","Number of